maptastik/kygis2014/story-map-pres/outline.md

 	- [Twigg](http://storiesthroughdata.blogs.lincoln.ac.uk/2013/10/12/data-communicators-where-is-innovation-happening/)
 	> [P]eople reason through stories.
 Stories move people, give them a reason to believe or not, a reason to do something or not, to take this turn or that...Yet as a concept story jars with data communication because data are not stories.
 Data are cold hard facts.
 But, critically, data *have* story potential...
 - It allows one to package information in a way that can easily be picked up and explained by someone else (Kosara & Mackinlay)
+	- Kosara & Mackinlay
 	> Stories are no only a good way to present data, they also work as a means of packaging information and knowledge in a way that is easy to pick up by another person.
+	- Krzywinski & Cairo
+	> [D]o not underestimate your colleagues' desire to be presented with a cogent exposition of your findings
 - Adding narrative element helps the guide the audience to valid inferences or at least the message that was meant to be communicated (Diakopoulos; Citraro; Yau)
 	- Yau
 	> Your job as a data designer is to communicate what you know to your audience.
 They most likely didn't look at the data, so they might not see the same thing that you see if there's no explanation or setup.